JacksonBurns/fastprop/paper/paper.md

 The reason `fastprop` stands out from these studies and contradicts previous reports is for the simple reason that it works.
 As discussed at length in the [Results & Discussion](#results--discussion) section, this approach matches the performance of leading LR approaches on common benchmark datasets and bespoke QSPR models on small real-world datasets.
 `fastprop` also overcomes the limitations of LRs discussed above.
-Because all inputs to the FNN are physically meaningful molecular descriptors, intermediate representations in the FNN are also physically meaningful and can be directly interpreted.
+The FNN architecture and use of physically meaningful molecular descriptors enables the application of SHAP [@shap], a common tool for feature importance analysis (see [Interpretability](#interpretability)).
 The simplicity of the framework enables domain experts to apply it easily and makes model training dramatically faster than LRs.
 Most importantly this approach is successful on the _smallest_ of real-world datasets.
 By starting from such an informed initialization the FNN can be readily trained on datasets with as few as _forty_ training examples (see [PAHs](#pahs)).